proversity-org/jupyter-server/README.md

 #### Future automated deployments
 In future this project will perform the following automatically in a deployment script:

+-- automatic creation of IAM user for access to S3 buckets -- automatic creation of S3 bucket specific to this deploy -- automatic update of the credentials in environment.config -- automatically mount file system to docker

 1. Check AWS CLI & EB CLI installed, and credentials exist.
 2. Check status of container registry in Oregon (us-west-2).
 3. Create registry if it does not exist & set permissions